-37 Definitions for Div 5.1
+37 Definitions for div 5.1

-In this Division:
+In this division:

-- existing disqualification means a disqualification from holding or obtaining a driving licence that was in force under the former Act, or subsection 19 (1) of the Motor Traffic (Alcohol and Drugs) (Amendment) Act 1997, immediately before the commencement of this Act, other than a disqualification mentioned in section 291 or 293 of the Road Transport (General) Act 1999. - existing licence means a driving licence issued under the former Act that was in force immediately before the commencement of this Act. - existing suspension means a suspension of a driving licence that was in force under the former Act, or section 18 of the Motor Traffic (Alcohol and Drugs) (Amendment) Act 1997, immediately before the commencement of this Act, other than a suspension mentioned in section 293 of the Road Transport (General) Act 1999. - former Act means the Motor Traffic Act 1936, and includes the former regulations.
+existing licence means a driving licence issued under the former Act that was in force immediately before the commencement of this Act.

+existing suspension means a suspension of a driving licence that was in force under the former Act, or the Motor Traffic (Alcohol and Drugs) (Amendment) Act 1997, section 18, immediately before the commencement of this Act, other than a suspension mentioned in the Road Transport (General) Act 1999, section 293.

+former Act means the Motor Traffic Act 1936, and includes the former regulations.